Commentary on the First Chapter of the Book of Daniel

 The maturity of the young Daniel after suffering several life-shattering blows is remarkable.
 Forsaking the laws of a God who had apparently forsaken him would have been easy.
 Yet, even at the price of almost certain death, he chose to do right.

-On the one hand, Daniel was determined not to accept the king’s food and drink.
-On the other hand, he did not want to throw his life away recklessly.
-God wants His children to do right, and in doing right they may earn the violent hatred of an evil world.
-But they need not deliberately provoke that hatred.
-If Daniel had defied the king in such a way that the king had no alternative but to take Daniel’s life, then Daniel would have been of no further use to God.
+Daniel was determined not to accept the king's food and drink.
+At the same time he realized that he should not throw his life away recklessly.
+God wants us to do right even though an evil world may respond with violent hatred, but we need not deliberately provoke that hatred.
+If Daniel had defied the king in such a way that the king had no alternative but to execute him, the tragic cost of doing right would have been the erasure of a whole life devoted to serving God.
 Therefore, to save his life, Daniel sought permission from the men over him to abstain from the defiling food and drink.

 How could Daniel escape from the king’s wishes and not incur the king’s wrath?
 Here was a task for a mature master of diplomacy.
 Yet Daniel was only a teenager.
 The great wisdom in the course he chose shows that he must have relied on God’s leading at every step.
 Only with God’s help could he have avoided all those ways of expressing his conscience that would have courted disaster.

 1. He did not publicly oppose the king.
-If Daniel had been an outspoken young man with rebellious tendencies, he might have mounted a soapbox before all the other boys and announced that he, a holy Jew, would never submit to the king’s unholy demands.
-But a few minutes later, he would have been dead.
+If Daniel had been an outspoken young man with rebellious tendencies, he might have mounted a platform before all the other boys and announced that he, a holy Jew, would never submit to the king's unholy demands.
+But a short while later, he would have been dead.

 Also today, any Christian whose conscience is uneasy about a demand from higher authority should, if possible, express his reservations privately, not publicly.
 If he embarrasses his superiors by public opposition, they may harden the objectionable demand and deal with him severely.

 2. Even in private, he avoided a defiant attitude.
 He made no threats, showed no hostility.
-He did not spit in the king’s face and say, “Forget it, King.”
-He merely requested permission to forego the food and drink allotted him (verse 8).
+He merely requested permission to forego the food and drink allotted him (v.
+8).

 The trouble with a defiant attitude is that it may backfire.
 If a Christian complains belligerently about an offensive requirement, his superiors may feel that he is questioning their ability to make him do what they want.
 So, to prove their authority, they may insist that he comply.
 To gain their cooperation, he must keep a spirit of meekness.
 He must make them feel as if he is seeking a favor that only they can provide.
 He must convince them that he desires to support and not to subvert their authority.

-The whole process shows the perfect wisdom available to anyone seeking to do God’s will.
-Daniel’s conduct illustrates the kinds of steps we also should take when we find ourselves poised delicately between the competing directives of God and man.
+The whole process shows the perfect wisdom available to anyone seeking to do God's will.
+The steps Daniel took illustrate how we also should proceed when we find ourselves poised delicately between the competing directives of God and man.

 1. He respected the chain of command.
 He went straight to Ashpenaz, his immediate superior.
 He did not go over the head of Ashpenaz to the king.
 Nor did he go to some underling who lacked authority to make a decision.

 2. He approached Ashpenaz with a request.
-His manner was so tactful and winning that Ashpenaz took a great liking to him (verse 9).
+His manner was so tactful and winning that Ashpenaz looked upon him with special favor (v.
+9).
 The master of the eunuchs answered sympathetically that he would like to help Daniel, but he could not.
 Why?
-He was afraid of the king (verse 10).
+He was afraid of the king (v.
+10).
 If Daniel showed ill effects after abstaining from the prescribed diet, the king might discover that Ashpenaz had sidestepped one of his orders, and Ashpenaz might lose his head.

 3. He did not press the matter too far.
 After Ashpenaz gave his answer, Daniel did not argue with him.
 He said only what he planned to say and no more.
-Then he went home and did some hard thinking.
+Then he went home and began prayerful deliberation.
 Do we also keep our mouths under control, or do we habitually put them on automatic pilot?

 4. He carefully considered what he had been told.
-He pondered Ashpenaz’s words until he was able to read between the lines.
-He realized that Ashpenaz’s objection hinged on only one thing, fear for his life.
-Also, in Ashpenaz’s friendly attitude he sensed an implied permission to forego the king’s diet if he could do so without bringing any danger to Ashpenaz; that is, if he could arrange to take other food secretly.
-Ashpenaz might even look the other way rather than notice what was going on.
+He pondered Ashpenaz's words until he was able to flesh out the whole meaning.
+He realized that Ashpenaz's objection hinged on only one thing, fear for his life.
+Also, in Ashpenaz's friendly attitude he sensed an implied permission to forego the king's diet if he could maintain a healthy appearance.

 5. He found a way of satisfying the objection.
-Instead of going back to Ashpenaz, he would approach someone else, a servant called Melzar in the King James Version (hereafter called the KJV).
-This, incidentally, is probably the name of an office rather than of a man.
+Instead of going back to Ashpenaz, he approached someone else, a servant identified as Melzar in the King James Version.
+This, incidentally, is probably the name of an office rather than of a man (2).
 Melzar (or, the Melzar) was an underling with direct responsibility for the food and drink of the captives.
-By negotiating with him, Daniel would avoid implicating Ashpenaz in a plot to disregard the king’s order.
-If the plot came to light, no blame would fall on Ashpenaz.
-So, Daniel’s first way of satisfying Ashpenaz’s objection was to leave him out of further negotiations.
-Secondly, because Ashpenaz had been afraid that a change in Daniel’s diet would produce poor health and appearance, Daniel would propose a test (verses 12–16).
-He would say to Melzar, “Feed us ten days on pulse and we will emerge healthier and better looking than any of the boys on the king’s diet.”
-He did not choose too short a time for the benefits to be seen, nor too long a time to be acceptable to Melzar.
-Obviously, the servant would not wait for weeks to see what would happen.
-Before then, any change for the worse might come to the king’s attention.
+Daniel doubtless expected Melzar to relay the conversation to Ashpenaz.
+Because Ashpenaz had been afraid that a change in Daniel's diet would produce poor health and appearance, Daniel proposed a test (vv.
+12-16).
+He said to Melzar, "Feed us ten days on pulse and we will emerge healthier and better looking than any of the boys on the king's diet."
+He did not choose too short a time for the benefits to be seen, nor too long a time to be acceptable to Ashpenaz.
+Obviously, Ashpenaz would not wait for weeks to see what would happen.
+Before then, any change for the worse might come to the king's attention.

 6. He rallied support.
 Apparently it was just before Daniel approached Melzar that the other boys joined the drama by also deciding to refuse the defiling food and wine.
 Perhaps Daniel had been urging them to participate in the test so that the healthful benefits of the simple vegetable diet would be conspicuous and undeniable.

 7. He took a leading role.
-Once the other boys were behind him, he did not push off the duty of speaking onto someone else.
-Rather, he did the speaking himself.
-He recognized that God had shown him, not the others, the right course of action.
-Therefore, he should be the one to carry it out.
+Once the other boys were behind him, he did not enlist anyone else to speak for the group.
+Rather, he did the speaking.
+He recognized that God had been using especially him to discover the right course of action.
+Therefore, as they carried it out, he should stand forward as the leader.

 Footnote